Nature’s Classroom: Mission Accomplished

 In 2010, New England Clean Energy installed a 15-kW solar energy system on the East Lodge, and in 2013, a 66-kW system on the West Lodge.
 Two years later, in 2015, a 50.3-kW system was installed on the East Lodge and a 12.7-kW system was put on the “Red House”, both on the main campus in Charlton.

 Doug McCartney, CEO of New England Clean Energy, believes that this “speaks volumes to their confidence in New England Clean Energy, as they have asked us to install multiple systems at their Charlton location.”

 The benefits and cost savings are evident.
-Once the two new systems came online in July 2015, 94% of the expansive 500-acre facility’s electricity now comes from renewables, providing savings of nearly $4,600 per year.
+Since the new system came online in May 2017, 98% of the expansive 500-acre facility’s electricity now comes from renewables.

 Most important for Santos is that respect for the environment, renewable energy, and long term cost savings work in unison to realize Nature’s Classroom’s mission.